Buying Your First-Home in the Greater Toronto Area

-In most provinces new homes are covered by a new home warranty program.
+In most provinces, new homes are covered by a new home warranty program.
 The cost to the purchaser for this warranty is approximately $600 and should the builder default or fail to build to an agreed-upon standard the fund will finish or repair the deficiencies to a maximum amount.
-For more information on Ontario new home warranty visit http://www.tarion.com.
+For more information on Ontario's new home warranty visit http://www.tarion.com.

-HST is payable on the purchase of a newly constructed homes only.
+HST is payable on the purchase of newly-constructed homes only.
 If you are purchasing a new home make sure you know who pays this, you or the builder.
-On the offer the purchase price will say "Plus HST" or "HST Included" and who gets any HST rebates.
+On the offer, the purchase price will say "Plus HST" or "HST Included" and who gets any HST rebates.
 Many builders have included this cost into the purchase price so the buyer does not have to come up with it at closing.

 An estimate should be made for closing adjustments for bills the seller has prepaid such as property taxes, utility bills, and other charges.
 Any bills after the closing date are the responsibility of the purchaser.
 A lawyer will let you know what they are once the various searches have been completed.

 This video provides an excellent run-down of some of the extra costs you may face when buying a home.